ryvoxr/notebook/school/history/apush/unit-3/assignments/assignment-1.md

 In 1794, western Pennsylvanian farmers mounted the Whiskey Rebellion
 - Protested Hamilton's excise ta on spirits
-    - Tax had cut demand for the corn whiskey the farmers distill tihs is me ty ing on this eyboard hko[]ed
+    - Tax had cut demand for the corn whiskey the farmers distill
 - Like the Sons of Liberty in 1765
 - "Liberty, Equality, Fraternity"

 ## What did Jay's Treaty accomplish?
 What did it fail to accomplish?

 Britain's maritime strategy intensified political divisions in America
-- Beginning in 1793, the British navy seized 250 American shipos carrying French sugar and other goods
+- Beginning in 1793, the British navy seized 250 American ships carrying French sugar and other goods
 - Hoping to get the goods diplomatically, Washington dispatched John Jay to Britain